thessaly/GOSHMap/CONTRIBUTING.md

 # I want to add a project to the map

-Thanks <3
+Thanks for contributing :heart:

-If you have a GitHub account, keep reading the instructions.

-If you don't have a GitHub account, send me an e-mail with the project name, location and a URL to julieta@rlab.be

 ### How does the map work?

-The database of projects is contained in a .csv file you'll find in this repo, called [goshmap.csv](https://github.com/thessaly/GOSHMap/blob/master/goshmap.csv).
+The database of projects in the map is publicly available in [Wikidata](https://www.wikidata.org) and displayed as a map through a service also provided by Wikidata.

-You can collaborate by generating pull requests to this file, that are reviewed for consistency and merged.

-The .csv file is then turned into a map by [Umap](http://umap.openstreetmap.fr), based on [Open Street Map](http://openstreetmap.org).
+In very very simple words, Wikidata is like Wikipedia but instead of writing articles you contribute to it with structured data.
+This means you can define your own structure for data you're interested in, and then search the database with the [Query tool](https://query.wikidata.org) and get your results (and, like in our case, display them in a map).

+The interesting part is that with a small collaboration you can get big results.
+E.g., in order to display a map I need to know the geographical coordinates of each project.
+But I don't need to input them, as I can add which city the project works in, and the coordinates for that city are already on Wikidata so I just call them in my query.

+This is a super simple example but kinda illustrates how we can get new information by linking our contributions to existing data in Wikidata.

 ### How to collaborate?

-If you know an open hardware project (or maybe it's your own project!) that isn't listed in our map, do the following:
+So, if you know of an open science hardware project (or maybe it's your own project!) that isn't listed in our map, do the following:

-#### 1. Log into your GitHub account and go to https://github.com/thessaly/GOSHMap
+1. Go to wikidata.org
+2. Look for the project in the search box - if there is an item in Wikidata for this project, go to 3
+3. Add a new statement
 #### 2. Edit the file **openhwmap.csv**

 This file is a comma-separated values (CSV) one.
 It stores tabular data (numbers and text) in plain text.
 Each line of the file is a data record (in our case, each row is an open hardware project).
 Each record consists of one or more fields, separated by commas.